powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### Zero impedance boundary branches
 The following applies when the [`lowImpedanceBranchMode`](parameters.md#lowimpedancebranchmode) is set to `REPLACE_BY_ZERO_IMPEDANCE_LINE`.
 Currently, computations involving zero-impedance branches used as boundary branches are not supported.
-However, it is still possible to submit network models that include zero-impedance boundary branches.
+However, it is still possible to submit network models that include zero-impedance boundary branches.<br>
 If a terminal of a zero-impedance branch is designated as a boundary, Open LoadFlow will internally assign the branch an impedance value equal to the [`lowImpedanceThreshold`](parameters.md#lowimpedancethreshold) parameter.